mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 <api name="contentScript">
 @property {string,array}
   The content script or the array of content scripts associated with the menu item during creation.
-This property is meaningful only for items contained in the top-level context menu.
 </api>

 <api name="contentScriptFile">
 @property {string,array}
   The URL of a content script or the array of such URLs associated with the menu item during creation.
-This property is meaningful only for items contained in the top-level context menu.
 </api>

 <api name="destroy">